February Revolution: Long-term effects

 The Kornilov Affair arose when Commander-in-Chief of the Army, General Lavr Kornilov, directed an army under Aleksandr Krymov to march toward Petrograd with Kerensky's agreement.
 Although the details remain sketchy, Kerensky appeared to become frightened by the possibility of a coup, and the order was countermanded.
 (Historian Richard Pipes is adamant that the episode was engineered by Kerensky).
 On 27 August O.S (9 September N.S), feeling betrayed by the Kerensky government, who had previously agreed with his views on how to restore order to Russia, Kornilov pushed on towards Petrograd.
-With few troops to spare on the front, Kerensky was turned to the Petrograd Soviet for help.
+With few troops to spare on the front, Kerensky turned to the Petrograd Soviet for help.
 Bolsheviks, Mensheviks and Socialist Revolutionaries confronted the army and convinced them to stand down.
 Right-wingers felt betrayed, and the left-wingers were resurgent.
 On 1 September O.S.
 (14 September N.S.)
 Kerensky formally abolished the monarchy and proclaimed the creation of the Russian Republic.
-On October 24, Kerensky accused the Bolsheviks of treason.
+On 24 October, Kerensky accused the Bolsheviks of treason.
 After the Bolshevik walkout, some of the remaining delegates continued to stress that ending the war as soon as possible was beneficial to the nation.

 Pressure from the Allies to continue the war against Germany put the government under increasing strain.
 The conflict between the "diarchy" became obvious, and ultimately the regime and the dual power formed between the Petrograd Soviet and the Provisional Government, instigated by the February Revolution, was overthrown by the Bolsheviks in the October Revolution.